 Grain bowls are endlessly adaptable and modifiable and can be assembled with whatever ingredients you have on hand.
 We’re using quinoa, green beans, and a few leafy greens, but you can use practically any vegetable and starch combination.
 All the components are cooked separately and then united under a blanket of tangy and sweet miso-tahini dressing.
-You could easily buy your own dressing to use for this meal if you want, but we think ours is well worth the effort.
-Creamy and tangy with a pop of umami, one taste of this dressing and you’ll be wanting a grain bowl every night.
 For added crunch, we finish our grain bowl with a sprinkling of pumpkin seeds, but feel free to substitute with any toasted nuts or seeds you have on hand.

 - 1 lb boneless, skinless chicken breasts

 - 2 tbsp yellow or white miso paste

 - 4 cups leafy greens, such as baby kale, arugula, or mesclun mix